Louismac/dorothy/README.md

 ## ✨ Why Dorothy?

 - 🎵 **Audio-First**: Built specifically for music visualisation with FFT, beat detection, and amplitude analysis
-- 🎨 **Artist-Friendly**: Processing/p5.js-style API that feels natural for creative coders
+- 🎨 **Artist-Friendly**: Implementing existing best practices for an API that feels natural for creative coders
 - ⚡ **Real-Time**: Smooth visuals with efficient OpenGL rendering
 - 🤖 **AI-Ready**: Seamless integration with RAVE, MAGNet, and other ML audio models
 - 🐍 **Pure Python**: Use NumPy, PyTorch, TensorFlow, or any Python library alongside Dorothy